More about this item

 .75 x 1.25 inches

-A scapular is a garment worn by religious over the shoulders (scapula), and hanging down in front and back, usually to about the bottom of the habit.
-It developed as a practical garment, protecting the habit during work, and was in time invested with spiritual significance, consecration or dedication to God.
-By analogy to the scapulars of religion, there are small scapulars that are derived from them which represent a particular devotion or spirituality, usually associated with a particular community.
-Such a scapular is two pieces of cloth (generally about an inch square), connected by cords and worn over the head.
+A scapular is a garment worn by religious over the shoulders (scapula) and hanging down in front and back, usually to about the bottom of the habit.
+It developed as a practical garment, protecting the habit during work, and was invested with spiritual significance, consecration, or dedication to God.
+By analogy to the scapulars of religion, there are small scapulars derived from them, which represent a particular devotion or spirituality, usually associated with a particular community.
+Such a scapular is two cloth pieces (generally about an inch square), connected by cords and worn over the head.
 It often has a picture or a particular color, depending on the spirituality it stands for.

-The best known and most highly esteemed scapular, and the one most favored by the Church, and by the Blessed Virgin in many of her apparitions, is the Brown Scapular of Our Lady of Mt.
+The best known and most highly esteemed scapular, and the one most favored by the Church and by the Blessed Virgin in many of her apparitions, is the Brown Scapular of Our Lady of Mt.
 Carmel.
-It is adapted from the scapular of the Carmelite Order and represents a special Consecration to Our Lady under the title of Our Lady of Mt.
+It is adapted from the Carmelite Order's scapular and represents a special Consecration to Our Lady under the title of Our Lady of Mt.
 Carmel.
 Those who wear it practice it a special devotion to Mary.
 In the past, this was the Little Office of Our Lady, but today this can be

 by any priest to the rosary.
-In addition, the person has a special entrustment of themselves to Mary for their salvation.
+Also, the person has a special entrustment of themselves to Mary for their salvation.
 This, in fact, has been promised to those who faithfully wear the scapular: "Those who die wearing this scapular shall not suffer eternal fire."
-This must not be understood as superstitiously or magically, but in light of Catholic teaching that perseverance in faith, hope and love are required for salvation.
-The scapular is a powerful reminder of this Christian obligation and of Mary's promise to help those consecrated to her obtain the grace of final perseverance.
+This must not be understood as superstitiously or magically, but in light of Catholic teaching that perseverance in faith, hope, and love are required for salvation.
+The scapular is a powerful reminder of this Christian obligation and Mary's promise to help those consecrated to her obtain the grace of final perseverance.

 Conferral with the scapular indicates a special devotion and consecration to Mary.
-No one should undertake it who is not spiritually prepared to live in accordance with it.
+No one should undertake it who is not spiritually prepared to live following it.